-Since TV as a medium has expanded in immeasurably weird ways over the past few years, here are some equally weird and lesser known TV appearances….with Mr. Marvin, of course, that might best be described as weird Lee TV.
+Since TV as a medium has expanded in immeasurably in weird ways over the past few years, here are some equally weird and lesser known TV appearances….with Mr. Marvin, of course, that might best be described as weird Lee TV.

 In the late 1960s and 1970s, when Lee was at his most popular, not many big movie stars appeared on TV, unless it was a talk show appearance to plug a film.
 Lee did that too, but he was also not above appearing fairly regularly on say the odd Bob Hope comedy special.
-Readers of Lee Marvin Point Blank know that he was about to walk on stage of The Flip Wilson Show when he was hit with the Palimony Suit that made headlines through out the 70s.
+Readers of Lee Marvin Point Blank know that he was about to walk on stage of The Flip Wilson Show when he was hit with the Palimony suit that made headlines through out the 70s.
 Just one of the many weird Lee facts one can discover in Lee Marvin Point Blank.

 If the concept of Marvin appearing on a Bob Hope Special seems difficult to wrap one’s head around, imagine seeing him make an appearance on the old Ed Sullivan show!
 He did, believe it or not, following the release of Paint Your Wagon.
-Since it was released successfully as a single, he sang ‘Wanderin’ Star’ backed by the Harvard Glee Club.
+Since it was released successfully as a single, he sang ‘Wanderin’ Star’ backed by the Yale Glee Club.
 Not surprisingly, he also went out and got soundly drunk afterward.

 It would be hard to imagine some of his contemporaries, such as Marlon Brando or Charles Bronson, being willing to do such antics, yet, Marvin did it with gusto.
 In fact, his turn as gangster ‘Mad Dog’ Marvin on a Bob Hope show is especially hilarious.
 I don’t think the same could ever be said of Brando or Bronson.

 Marvin was also not above other TV appearances, such as hosting and narrating a documentary on the Marines in WWII, or another documentary focusing on American ingenuity.